rageshns/cd14526-Effective-Prompting-AgenticAIC1-exercises/introduction-to-prompting-for-llm-reasoning-and-planning/solution/README.md

 # Solution

-This folder contains the solution to the exercise.
+This folder contains the solution Jupyter notebook for the exercise.